realsuayip/rest-filters/docs/source/recipes/search-filters.rst

 will be determined by the value of query parameter itself.

-Now let's do something more involved: What if we allowed users to specify which fields they want to perform search on?
-This way our search parameter would be much flexible, allowing users to do lookups on specific fields.
+Now let's do something more involved: What if we allowed users to specify which fields to search on?
+This way our search parameter would be much more flexible, allowing users to do lookups on specific fields.

-To do this we would have to create an auxiliary query parameter called ``search.fields``, containing comma seperated field names.
+To do this, we would need to create an auxiliary query parameter called ``search.fields``, containing comma separated field names.
 Here is a detailed
-example:
+implementation:

 .. code-block:: python